 Following postgraduate clinical and research experience in psychiatry on the Cambridge and Maudsley training schemes, I started as a consultant in old age psychiatry in 1998, working first at Lewisham and Guy’s Mental Health Trust and later at South London and Maudsley (SLAM) NHS Foundation Trust.

 Over the past 20 years, I have published widely on the subject of alcohol misuse in older people.
-I was visiting Professor of Addiction in Older People at London South Bank University from 2010 to 2012 and currently a Visiting Researcher at the Institute of Psychiatry.
+I was visiting Professor of Addiction in Older People at London South Bank University from 2010 to 2012 and currently a Visiting Clinical Research Fellow at the Institute of Psychiatry.
 I was also co-author of The Royal College of Psychiatrists Report Our Invisible Addicts in 2011 and 2018.

 Since 2007, I have delivered both keynote speeches and other presentations on alcohol and older people at postgraduate and voluntary sector conferences, as well as acting as a specialist advisor to the All Party Parliamentary Group on Alcohol Misuse, the Institute of Alcohol Studies and Alcohol Concern.
 I received a Clinical Governance award from my Trust in 2007 for my work on service development for dual diagnosis (alcohol misuse accompanying other mental disorders) and helped to set up the first dual diagnosis working group for older people within my own Trust.
 I have also become a Fellow of the Royal Society of the Arts and a member of the Medical Journalists Association.

 I chaired the Substance Misuse in Older People Working Group at the Royal College of Psychiatrists from 2012-2017 and currently chair the South London and Maudsley NHS Foundation Trust Dual Diagnosis Group for the Psychological Medicine and Older Adults Clinical Academic Group.